 - check each student’s answers online and give them feedback

-In this way you can create an assignment in a multimedia educational environment where your students can practise and learn in a different way.
+In this way, you can create an assignment in a multimedia educational environment where your students can practice and learn in a different way.

 Ed.TED is just one of these programs, that can be also useful for flipped activities.

 Edmodo is known as the most famous “social media” for education, which means that you will only see topics connected to education and nothing else.

 This platform is a classroom and school manager program.
 It allows you to create classes with your students or groups with parents and teachers where you can communicate and share material.

 It is based on posts where you can simply write a text, or attach any type of file (pdf, PowerPoint, images and videos, links).
 Edmodo is very easy to use as a tool and you will immediately discover all its potential.